How Do I Choose the Best Clarinet Barrels?

 When purchasing clarinet barrels, one factor to consider is the shape of the barrel.
 Conical, cylindrical, and reverse tapered cones are some of the most common shapes.
 The bore lining, which could be made of synthetic, vulcanized rubber, or another material, is another consideration.

 When comparing clarinet barrels, make sure to select the correct size for your instrument based on the manufacturer’s recommendations.
-The sound is affected the bore dimension, mouthpiece exit bore size, and barrel length.
-Another factor to consider is that some sound frequencies may be absorbed the barrel wall.
+The sound is affected by the bore dimension, mouthpiece exit bore size, and barrel length.
+Another factor to consider is that some sound frequencies may be absorbed by the barrel wall.
 Some woods or linings, for example, absorb higher frequencies, giving the music a darker tone.
 Another reason why professional clarinetists prefer to test a barrel before purchasing one is because of this.